 Items which must not be brought in to the accommodation

-The following items must not be brought into residences: Additional heaters, halogen lamps, chip pans or deep fat fryers, oil, petrol, paraffin or bottled gas appliances (including oil lamps), candles or incense sticks, shisha pipes, plug-in air fresheners, aromatherapy oil burners and fondue sets.
+The following items must not be brought into residences: Additional heaters, halogen lamps, chip pans or deep fat fryers, oil, petrol, paraffin or bottled gas appliances (including oil lamps), candles or incense sticks, shisha pipes, plug-in air fresheners, electric diffusers, aromatherapy oil burners and fondue sets.
 These can cause serious fires.
 You will be asked to pay for any damage caused by their use and may also be fined under the disciplinary procedures.

 PLEASE NOTE that additional soft furnishings are permitted only with the permission of your Accommodation Manager, and bicycles are not permitted inside the accommodation at any time.